mwibbenmeyer/scripting_with_arcgis_using_arcpy/README.md

 We want to be able to run Python scripts that call in the `arcpy` module.
 Because `arcpy` is a proprietary Python module, it cannot just be downloaded from the internet and installed on your computer, and it will not run with any installation of Python.
 It will only run with the installation of Python you received with your installation of ArcGIS (10.3.1 in my case).
 Therefore, we need to show the computer where it can find this installation of ArcGIS, and make sure that it finds this installation before it finds any of the other Python installations you may have on your computer.

 On your Windows 7 computer, navigate to `Control Panel>System and Security>System>Advanced System settings`.
-Once you open the System Properties window, select the `Environment Variables` button.
+Once you open the System Properties window, select the "Environment Variables" button.
 If you have administrative privileges on your computer, select the variable "Path" under System variables.
 If you do not have administrative privileges on your computer, select the variable "PATH" under User variables.
 Without deleting directories currently found in the "Path" (or "PATH") variables, add the following directories to your path, with each directory separated by a semicolon:
 ```
-C:\Python27\ArcGIS10.3;C\Python27\ArcGIS10.3\Scripts;
+C:\Python27\ArcGIS10.3;
 ```
 The Path variable provides a list of directories your computer will look in when you type a command in the command window.
 Now that you have added the location of ArcGIS's Python installation to your path, your computer will be able to find that installation when you attempt to launch Python in the Command Prompt window, or when you execute Python scripts.